-Three international credit rating agencies issue ratings for the Republic of Iceland on a regular basis: Fitch Ratings, Moody's Investors Service, and S&P Global Ratings.
-On behalf of the Government, the Central Bank of Iceland is responsible for the relationship and regular contacts with these agencies.
+Three international credit rating agencies issue ratings for the Republic of Iceland on a regular basis: Fitch, Moody's, and Standard & Poor's.
+On behalf of the Government, the Ministry of Finance and Economic Affairs is responsible for the relationship management and regular communications with these agencies.
 Credit ratings affect borrowing terms in global credit markets and provide an indication of the terms that will be offered to the borrower concerned.